 Obtaining the number of remaining tasks in the current stage of the job is thus very important.
 In our implementation, we calculate the remaining number of tasks by using the total number of tasks minus the number of successfully completed tasks.
 Therefore, the first problem is how to obtain the total number of map/reduce tasks for a job.
-For Hadoop jobs, we can set the number of map/reduce tasks, however, the real total number of tasks could be different from the values in the configurations.
+For Hadoop jobs, we can set the number of map/reduce tasks, however, the real total number of tasks especially the map tasks could be different from the values in the configurations.
 We solve this issue by examining the number of splits of the inputs after the job is submitted to the cluster, looking for the total number of maps and reduces.
 The second issue is how we get to know the number of successful map tasks or reduce tasks.
 To the best of our knowledge, there are no available counters that we can directly use for this piece of information.
 We propose to store all the incoming task events of the job, filter out those unsuccessfully finished tasks and count the number of successful tasks accordingly.

-When a job is to be scheduled, we check the number of remaining tasks first and allocate the calculated number of containers or all the remaining containers, whichever is smaller.
+After we know the number of remaining tasks in the stage, we allocate the calculated number of containers or all the remaining containers in the cluster, whichever is smaller.
 Here, the calculated number of containers might be different from the number of remaining tasks, because we usually allocate two containers for each reduce task as reduce tasks need more memory than map tasks.
+Note that the number of remaining tasks does not count the number of tasks in other remaining stages because the tasks in remaining stages can only start after the current stage completes.